mekkim/innersourcecommons.org-wiki/InnerSource-Fall-Summit---Lessons-Learned.md

-*This page is to crowd source the lessons learned.
+*This page is to crowd source the lessons learned and take-aways from the Fall Summit 2016.
 Feel free to add bullet points or to help organize what is here.
 Add sections as needed*

 ## Lessons Learned